Karl II Prince of Schwarzenberg: Biography

 In mid-February 1821 he joined the Habsburg Army.
-In 1834 he became Colonel and in 1840 he was promoted to Major General and took over a brigade in Brno.
+In 1834 he became colonel and in 1840 he was promoted to major general and took over a brigade in Brno.
 At the beginning of January 1848, he was entrusted with the divisional command that had become vacant in Brescia, and on 7 February 1848 he was appointed Field Marshal Lieutenant (FML).

 At the beginning of the First Italian War of Independence, there were uprisings against the Austrian rule in Brescia on 18 March 1848.
 On 22 March, Schwarzenberg and his troops left Brescia to join the Army of Field Marshal Count Radetzky, who was retreating from Milan.
 Schwarzenberg reached Crema on 24 March, where he united with the imperial main army and retreated further to Verona.
 Prince Schwarzenberg was then given command of a division of the I. Corps under FML Wratislaw von Mitrowitz.
 On 6 May, he was lightly wounded by a Sardinian bullet at the Battle of Santa Lucia.
 He distinguished himself again in the following campaign of 1849 as a division general with the I. Reserve Corps under FML Gustav von Wocher in the Battle of Novara.

-After the Armistice of Vignale on 24 March 1849, he took command of an observation corps in Vorarlberg on 20 June, and after the Peace of Milan on 6 August 1849, he became acting Governor and military governor of Lombardy in Milan on 16 October.
+After the Armistice of Vignale on 24 March 1849, he took command of an observation corps in Vorarlberg on 20 June, and after the Peace of Milan on 6 August 1849, he became acting governor and military governor of Lombardy in Milan on 16 October, he was also in Paullo.
 The following year, he was given command of the IV Corps on 18 December 1850, until he was appointed civil and military Governor of Transylvania on 29 April 1851.

 In recognition of his services, he was awarded the Order of the Golden Fleece on 16 December 1852, and on 24 April 1854, he was promoted to Feldzeugmeister.
 The prince stayed in Transylvania until 1858, which he had to leave on 6 April due to a serious illness.
 A recovery cure in Karlsbad was already in vain, he died when he returned to Vienna at the end of June 1858.